 Modifiable Breast Cancer Risk Factors

 • Combination hormone therapy after menopause.
-Hormone therapy involving both estrogen and progestin after menopause has shown a modest increase in invasive breast cancer occurrence.
+Hormone therapy that uses both estrogen and progestin after menopause has shown a modest increase in invasive breast cancer occurrence.

 • Obesity in postmenopausal women.
 Overweight postmenopausal women are also at modestly increased risk for breast cancer.

 • Alcohol intake.
-Consuming more than three or four drinks per week has been linked to higher breast cancer risk.
+Drinking more than 3 or 4 alcoholic beverages per week has been linked to higher breast cancer risk.

 • Lactation.
-Nursing babies helps to reduce risk for breast cancer.
-A lifetime nursing history of 18 months or more is needed for this protection: for example, two children nursing for more than 9 months each.
+Breastfeeding can help reduce risk for breast cancer.
+A lifetime nursing history of 18 months or more is needed for this protection.
+For example, 2 children nursing for more than 9 months each.

 • Activity level.
 People who get less regular exercise are more likely to develop breast cancer.
 Talk to your physician about developing an exercise plan that’s right for you.